MEET OUR INSTRUCTORS

 Randolph College and a part-time faculty at Western Michigan University.

 Janelle currently teaches for Gull Lake Community Schools where she teaches 2nd grade at Kellogg Elementary.
-She is the chair of the reading school improvement team, serves as a mentor for new teachers and is a trustee on the Gull Lake Community Schools Foundation board.
+She is the chair of the reading school improvement team as well as Grade Level Co-Chair.
+She also serves as a mentor for new teachers and is a trustee on the Gull Lake Community Schools Foundation board.
 Janelle has also worked with the Kellogg Biological Station (KBS) in the Research Experience for Teachers (RET) program where she worked with KBS staff to revise and enhance the Agricultural and Ecology Trail for K-5 students.
+Janelle has attended the EFA Aesthetic Education summer training.

-Janelle holds a Bachelors of Science from Grand Valley State University a Masters Degree in Early Childhood Education from Aquinas College, and holds a Professional Teaching Certificate.
-She currently resides in Kalamazoo.
+Janelle holds a Bachelors of Science from Grand Valley State University a Masters Degree in Education from Aquinas College, and holds a professional teaching certificate with endorsements in Elementary Education (k-5), Early Childhood Education, and Social Studies (k-8).

 Cathy graduated from Western Michigan University in 1981 with a Bachelor of Science degree, which included a minor in dance.
 She began taking dance lessons at the age of three.
 Her training included ballet, tap, acrobatics, jazz, and modern dance.
 After graduating from W.M.U. she performed for one year with Ballet Garneau in Roswell, Georgia.
 After returning to Michigan she continued to take classes at W.M.U. with Eugene Mills.
 She continued her instructional training by attending the Little People’s Creative Workshop™ in Greenville, North Carolina.